 Parenting older children contains posts that offer advice about looking after older children.
 Things like eating, sleeping and anxiety are covered.

-School and Learning contains posts about supporting older children throughout their education as well as resource guides on particular topics.
+Homeschooling and School contains posts about supporting older children throughout their education as well as information on home education.

 Fun with older children includes things like toys that my children have enjoyed and reviews of days out.